ylii0411/NICER_Unity_API/README.md

 ## Reimplement NICER in other languages
 The current implementation is written in C#, reimplementations in other languages are more than welcome.

-If you have any other questions, please open an issue in the issue tracker or contact yi.li5@monash.edu.
+If you have any other questions, please open an issue in the issue tracker or contact yili34@acm.org.

+## Acknowledgement
+Please cite the following publication when you intend to use it for your research:

+[1] Yi Li, Benjamin Tag, Shaozhang Dai, Robert Crowther, Tim Dwyer, Pourang Irani, and Barrett Ens.
+2024.
+NICER: A New and Improved Consumed En- durance and Recovery Metric to Quantify Muscle Fatigue of Mid-Air Inter- actions.
+ACM Trans.
+Graph.
+43, 4 (July 2024), 14 pages. https://doi.org/10.1145/3658230

+[2] Hincapié-Ramos, Juan David, Xiang Guo, Paymahn Moghadasian, and Pourang Irani.
+2014.
+Consumed endurance: a metric to quantify arm fatigue of mid-air interactions.
+In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, pp. 1063-1072.
+April 2014. https://dl.acm.org/doi/10.1145/2556288.2557130